 The major attraction of the Fleming property, however, is the much larger site that encompasses the hill.

-This site provides a rare instance of an integrated array of Archaic features, including petroglyphs, trails, clearings, rock piles, and rock-lined circles.
+Known as Texas Hill, this site provides a rare instance of an integrated array of Archaic features, including petroglyphs, trails, clearings, rock piles, and rock-lined circles.
 Petroglyphs are concentrated along the southern and eastern base of the hill, and atop the ridges, with the latter included in the Fleming parcel.
 In addition, several dozen associated rock features fall within this parcel, as does a lined- and rock art-adorned trail that integrates all features into a cohesive network of activities.
 An estimated 300 petroglyphs on 50 or so panels fall within the Fleming parcel.

 Based on the very limited number of artifacts atop the hill and around the rock circles, the archaeology of the place seems to represent Archaic ritualism focused on mountaintops.
 There is also a lesser representation of Patayan and Hohokam-esque rock art, as well as a thin veneer of historical graffiti, inscriptions, and rock art.